t-aubier/EvolutionSenescence_IBM/README.txt

 In the folder "AnalysisR", the R script to draw graphs resulting from the simulations using R language.

+Function_Pleiotropy.R			Plot the factor change in fecundity depending on the age at which intrinsic mortality occurs (Figure B1 in Appendix B)
 TimeSeries.R                    Plot figures describing the time series; obtained using 'SimulationNetwork.cpp' SensitivityAnalysis.R           Plot figures describing the outcome of multiple simulations (like in Fig. 4); obtained using 'SimulationNetwork.cpp'
 AnalysisMutant.R                Plot figures describing the fate of mutants with specific trait values (like in Fig. 5); obtained using 'AnalysisMutant.cpp'